carbon-language/carbon-lang/docs/design/classes.md

 order that the fields are destroyed when a value goes out of scope or is deallocated.

-## Anonymous structs
+## Struct types

-Anonymous structs are convenient for defining [data classes](#data-classes) in an ad-hoc manner.
+_Structural data classes_, or _struct types_, are convenient for defining
+[data classes](#data-classes) in an ad-hoc manner.
 They would commonly be used:

 -   as the return type of a function that returns multiple values and wants those values to have names so a [tuple](tuples.md) is inappropriate
 -   as a parameter to a function holding options with default values
--   as an initializer for other `struct` variables or values
+-   as an initializer for other `class` variables or values
 -   as a type parameter to a container

 **Future work:** We intend to support nominal [data classes](#data-classes) as